Admissions FAQs

 After taking two courses (or six credits) as a certificate student, please reach out to the CVN team to confirm if you would like to continue pursuing your certificate or if you are thinking of applying to the MS program.

-Yes, CVN students may enroll in on-campus classes, provided that there is space in the course.
-Please note that on-campus students do receive priority.
+Yes, CVN students in all programs except the cohorted MS in Artificial Intelligence may enroll in on-campus classes, provided that there is space in the course.
+Please note that on-campus students receive priority.

-Requests to switch must be sent to the department.
+After their first term of study, a student in good academic standing may request to switch learning modalities via their academic department.
 Requests are not automatically guaranteed.
 You must demonstrate your need to switch.
 Additionally, the department may not be able to accept any additional students into their on-campus programs.
 Please keep in mind that online students will have access to University e-resources to give them the necessary tools to succeed in their coursework.

 You should allow at least 10 weeks to hear back from the department regarding an MS or DES application.
 Non-degree and Certification applicants should allow 2–4 weeks after all of your materials, including the application fee, have been submitted.